olxver/Spotify-Plugin/README.md

 ## Issues

-If you encounter any bugs or issues, kindly open an issue [here](link-to-your-github-repo-issues).
+If you encounter any bugs or issues, kindly open an issue [here](https://github.com/olxver/Spotify-Plugin/issues)

 ## Contributing